Guide to Visiting Taipei, Taiwan for the First Time

 The best pork chops with noodle soup are at K.M.Y. restaurant in Ximending District…

-K.M.Y. is very busy during peak lunch and dinner full of locals.
+K.M.Y. is very busy during peak lunch and dinner, full of locals.
 They open around 11am and close about 9pm.
-Inside space is small so tables are shared and limited.
+Inside space is limited, so tables are shared and in short supply.
 It’s easier to find a table if you’re eating for one.
 All you have to do is sit down if a chair is available.
-And there is an English picture menu so once they figure out you’re not a local they’ll bring you one.
+And there is an English picture menu, so once they figure out you’re not a local, they’ll bring you one.

-I think most people that come to Ximending come to eat.
-I haven’t been to all the restaurants in Ximending obviously but you know what, you can’t really go wrong when you see a restaurant with lines of local people waiting out the door.
+I think most people who come to Ximending come to eat.
+I haven’t been to all the restaurants in Ximending, obviously, but you know what, you can’t go wrong when you see a restaurant with lines of local people waiting out the door.

 The Takeaway

-NT$70 and you get this big piece of fried chicken at Hot Star Large Fried Chicken in Ximending District branch…
+NT$70 gets you a big piece of fried chicken at the Hot Star Large Fried Chicken in the Ximending District branch…

-The train stations are not far away plus as I showed on this guide you’ll find a lot of nice affordable hotels in Ximending District close to some awesome restaurants and a popular night market.
+The train stations are not far away, plus, as I showed in this guide, you’ll find a lot of friendly, affordable hotels in the Ximending District close to some fantastic restaurants and a popular night market.
 I really can’t imagine staying anywhere else in Taipei.

-Ximending is truly the one and only district you should think about staying in Taipei for your first visit, without a doubt.
+Ximending is undoubtedly the district you should consider staying in for your first visit to Taipei.

 Now that you have learned how to get to Taipei from Taoyuan Airport, plus learned a few things you should not forget after landing and where the best area to stay in Taipei, my question for to you is: